BdF-LabSec/kpn532/README.md

 Arduino PN532 proxy (mini relay).

-Minimal SPI library at 4 MHz (maximum with availble divisors on the Arduino), using IRQ insted of status polling.
+Minimal SPI library at 4 MHz (maximum with available divisors on the Arduino), using IRQ instead of status polling.

 PN532 supports:
 - I2C standard mode (100 kHz) and fast mode (400 kHz) ;